skooner-k8s/skooner/README.md

 <a name="Getting_started"></a>
 ## Getting Started
-Deploy k8dash with something like the following...
+Deploy skooner with something like the following...

 NOTE: never trust a file downloaded from the internet.
 Make sure to review the contents of [kubernetes-k8dash.yaml](https://raw.githubusercontent.com/indeedeng/k8dash/master/kubernetes-k8dash.yaml) before running the script below.